mbalazin/cse599c-17sp-tutorials/vertica/README.md

 source .env/bin/activate
 ```

+#### Making sure everything works
 Basic usage of the Python client is demonstrated in `sample.py`.

-TODO: replace details in this script with actual small data

-### 4. Connect to your Vertica database

-Connection parameters:
-Default DB Name - docker
-Default User - dbadmin
-Default Password (NO PASSWORD) -
+Try running this script to make sure everything works.
+We will go through each of
+the steps -- with more exciting examples -- in the class tutorial.

-### 5. Ingest data
+### 4. Lobste.rs data
 - hava a sql file with create table statements
 - commit a small example data file to repository
 - put larger csv file on s3

+### Generating data
+- for more advanced users

-### 6. Download Timeseries data
+### 5. Download Timeseries data
 To demonstrate the `TIMESLICE` facility of Vertica, we will use a dataset of GPS locations of Mallard ducks over a several month period in the UK.

 To download, change into your preferred directory and run: